-This complete couples travel planning guide is intended to provide you with lots of advice and inspiration for planning a trip together.
+This complete couples travel planning guide will hopefully provide you with lots of advice and inspiration for planning a trip together.

 - Decide on a destination you’ll both love